IdoitEngineer/OSI-Syn600/README.md

 The Propeller IDE & Tool chain stuff is copyright Parallax Semiconductor

+The OSI syn600 code that survives is Ohio Scientific Instrument

 The work I did should be considered GPL v3

 ---

+## Description

 The New ROM image now has an added **X** option that takes you to the X-Modem addition

 From there you can send, receive or save a basic program (Which just dumps everything from hex 0000 to the end of the basic programs as